 Twelve Superb Modern Chinese Novels in Translation

 Despite Chinese author Mo Yan willing the Nobel Prize for Literature in 2012, shockingly little Chinese fiction is released in English translation.
 There has been a doubling in recent years, it’s true, but in terms of actual numbers of works published in translation, this is misleading.
-Publisher’s Weekly reported around ten Chinese books published annually in English between 2008 and 2017 and just 20 in 2018 and 2019.
+Publisher’s Weekly reported around ten Chinese novels published annually in English between 2008 and 2017 and just 20 in 2018 and 2019.
 In Radii China, translator Dylan Levi King writes “What makes it into English translation is often shaped by the idea that Chinese fiction’s main function is to explain China, and by two sides wrangling over what story Chinese literature should tell.”

-This is partly a factor of the paucity of work being translated.
+This is partly a factor of the paucity of Chinese novels being translated.
 The exoticism of the unknown leads curious readers to seek out material that brings history and context to bear to fill the blanks in their understanding of a foreign culture.
 But of course, much depends on whose history you are reading.
 In China, art is state-sanctioned and books which don’t conform to an image of China that Xi Jinping’s government would like to promulgate, are frequently banned.
 Therefore, artists often have three choices: write novels which fit within the official strictures (sometimes with subtly subversive undertones), publish risky material covertly and risk censure or go into exile and write as an ex-pat.

 With these constraints in mind, I wanted to bring you a dozen recently published novels by Chinese (and one Taiwanese) authors who have been fortunate enough to be translated into English.
 The works below range in style from traditional Wuxia (martial combat) fiction to detective serials to science fiction.
 Many of them provide radical and/or controversial insights into modern China.
 However, please bear in mind that these represent just a toe in the water in the vast ocean of untranslated Chinese fiction.